wp-plugins/quiz/readme.txt

 == Installation ==

-Upload 'quiz.php' to the '/wp-content/plugins/' directory and activate it in Admin.
+Upload the 'quiz' folder to the '/wp-content/plugins/' directory and activate it in Admin.
 If upgrading from 1.0, be sure to deactivate/upgrade/reactivate, or defaults won't be set.

 == Instructions ==